xieweiAlex/English_Learning/words/2024/words-Mar.md

+Gasp—the room would **lurch forward**.
+He’d snap shut the lighter short of putting flame to paper.

+**attribute to him**.
+**pounding the table**

+**loner**.

+“The standard money advice is too **meek**, claiming that we all have different personal values and we need to follow our hearts.”

+> “There is a way to approach life so that when asked, “Your money or your life?” you say, “I’ll take both, thank you.”

+**extenuating** circumstances

+But, like most good-feeling things that we haven’t stopped to examine more closely, there are elements to this routine that are sneakily bad for us.
+Even though it feels like laying motionless for as long as possible would be a restorative activity, we’re robbing ourselves of the one thing we really need before doing it all over again: recovery.

+“Along with racism and sexism, our society has a hidden hierarchy based on what you do for money.
+That’s called jobism”

 attack the president over findings on his **mental acuity** and memory.

 These trade negotiations are much more a **clash of cultures** than a simple trade agreement.